gtg092x/chute-node/Readme.md

 Chute = require 'chute'

 client = new Chute
-client.set token: 'your awesome access token'
+client.set token: 'your awesome access token', id: 'your awesome application id'

 client.chutes.all (err, chutes) ->
 	# chutes is an array of all chutes